ikennalunatech/kafka-workshop/readme.md

 ## Create topic

-- Create a topic "test"
+- Create a topic "test" with single partition and replica

   ```bash
   docker-compose exec kafka  \